dbuzinski/forge/README.md

 About
 -----

-Forge is an intuitive and surprisingly powerful template engine designed to generate dynamic content with MATLAB.
-It supports variables, comments, conditionals, and loops as the key concepts for template development.
-Forge also allows nesting templates for more modular dynamic rendering, as well as the option to cache previously rendered templates for increased rendering speed.
-The blend of simplicity and speed makes Forge a great choice for project of all sizes.
+Forge is an intuitive yet powerful template engine crafted for generating dynamic content with MATLAB.
+It supports variables, comments, conditionals, and loops as fundamental elements for template creation.
+Additionally, Forge enables the nesting of templates for more modular dynamic rendering, alongside the capability to cache previously rendered templates to enhance rendering speed.
+This combination of simplicity and efficiency makes Forge an excellent option for projects of any size.

 Examples
 --------